Skip to main content

 Fuyu

-A concurrent functional programming language
+A concurrent, effect-oriented, functional programming language

 👀 Stay tuned!
 Fuyu is not yet released.
 Follow progress on the GitHub repository .